Health and Human Sciences BMedSci

 - Introduction to Epidemiology

 Making appropriate use of a range of information sources is a skill which is pivotal to positive undergraduate outcomes.
-This year one undergraduate unit will provide students with the knowledge and skills necessary in the retrieval, understanding and critical appraisal of evidence in the health sciences literature.
-Taking a broad perspective of the term `research skills¿ the module will incorporate critical awareness of the distinction between scientific and other types of knowledge and the analysis of the quality of each of these sources.
-The technical skills associated with information retrieval will also be developed.10 credits
+This year one undergraduate unit runs across two semesters.
+Semester one facilitates the transition to University study and introduces students to University resources and information retrieval.
+The second semester provides students with the knowledge and skills necessary in the retrieval, understanding and critical appraisal of evidence in the health sciences literature.
+Taking a broad perspective of the term `research skills’ the module will incorporate critical awareness of the distinction between scientific and other types of knowledge and the analysis of the quality of each of these sources.10 credits

 - Organisation of Modern Health Care

 This unit will explore the range of professional health care roles within the NHS.
 It will examine how these individuals with different roles and responsibilities work together and deliver care to patients.
 The changing demands made on those professionals by both the government and patients are challenging traditional roles and responsibilities.
-An introduction will be made to the background and theory of how organisations work, which will enable students to develop an understanding of the modern NHS in a wider context.
-In a rapidly changing NHS students will discuss the current debates and the prospects for future professional developments.10 credits
+The module will introduce the background and theory of how organisations work, and enable students to develop an understanding of the modern NHS in a wider context.
+Students will discuss the current debates and the prospects for NHS health and social care, and reflect in implications for future professional developments.10 credits

 - The Body in Health 1